- Home

 Advanced Search - Government and Corporate Bonds App is an application available in Eikon Desktop/ Refinitiv Workspace app.
 It allows discovering any instruments that match the criteria specified in the app, available filters are listed below

-After the search criteria are applied, you can save them for the future use, add/remove columns of the search results, and export the result as a CSV file, or export the search criteria as a code to be used with RDP Libraries, which we will export and convert it to the Python code for RD Library in this article.
+After the search criteria are applied, you can save them for the future use, add/remove columns of the search results, and export the result as a CSV file, or export the search criteria as a Python code to be used with RD Library as demonstrated in this article.

 Advanced Search app is going to be launched, here's a screenshot of the app